-- a) Contractor understands and agrees that: (i) under the Affordable Care Act and the California Affordable Care Act, the Exchange may generate funds through a participation fee ("Participation Fees") on Contractor's QHPs, and (ii) Contractor is responsible for the timely payment of any Participation Fees to the Exchange. - b) Contractor recognizes that the total cost of all Participation Fees for the Exchange must be spread across Contractor's entire book of business in the single risk pool (both inside and outside the Exchange) for the Individual Market. - c) The Participation Fee payable to the Exchange during each month of the 2019 Plan Year shall be equal to three point seven-five (3.75) percent of the gross premium attributable to each Enrollee in Contractor's QHPs for such month.
-The Participation Fee will be assessed by the Exchange and payable monthly by Contractor based on the Exchange's gross premium records attributable to Enrollees in Contractor's QHPs sold through the Individual Exchange for 2017-2019.
-In the case of partial month enrollments, Participation Fees will be adjusted based on the methodology specified in 10 CCR § 6500 (i). - The Participation Fee will be reviewed each year as part of the Exchange's annual budget process.
-Should the Exchange need to collect or refund any premiums for year 2014-2018, the Participation Fee shall be calculated pursuant to the QHP Issuer Agreement that was in place during the applicable Plan Year or years. - d) The Exchange will send invoices through email to Contractor monthly for Participation Fees due to the Exchange for the preceding month.
-The Exchange will provide the Contractor a Member Level Detail file to support that invoice.
-Contractor's Participation Fee invoice will be based on Contractor's QHP enrollments in the preceding month based on the Exchange's records and may be adjusted to reflect changes in enrollment that may have occurred in prior months (including additions, terminations, and cancellations of enrollment or changes in gross premiums).
+- a) Contractor understands and agrees that: (i) under the Affordable Care Act and the California Affordable Care Act, the Exchange may generate funds through a participation fee ("Participation Fees") on Contractor's QHPs, and (ii) Contractor is responsible for the timely payment of any Participation Fees to the Exchange. - b) Contractor recognizes that the total cost of all Participation Fees for the Exchange must be spread across Contractor's entire book of business in the single risk pool (both inside and outside the Exchange) for the Individual Market.

+c) The Participation Fee payable to the Exchange during each month of this Agreement shall be equal to three point five (3.5) percent of the gross premium attributable to each Enrollee in Contractor's QHPs for such month.
+The Participation Fee will be assessed by the Exchange and payable monthly by Contractor based on the Exchange's gross premium records attributable to effectuated Enrollees in Contractor's QHPs sold through the Individual Exchange for 2017-2020.

+The Participation Fee will be reviewed each year as part of the Exchange's annual budget process.
+Should the Exchange need to record any positive or negative adjustments to enrollment activity for year 2014-2020, the Participation Fee shall be calculated pursuant to the Contractor's Agreement that was in place during the applicable Plan Year or years.

+- d) Participation Fee invoices will be issued by the Exchange to Contractor on the 15th of the month.
+Contractor's Participation Fee obligation will be determined and billed by evaluating Contractor's then-current QHP effectuated enrollment and may be subject to adjustment to reflect changes in enrollment that may have occurred in prior months (including additions, terminations and cancellations of enrollment).
 Participation Fee payments will be due 15 days from the date the invoice is emailed to Contractor.
-For invoices paid after 15 days from the date the invoice is emailed, Contractor will be subject to a 1% late fee on the unpaid balance as of that date.
-The Exchange may only charge one late fee per invoice.
-The Exchange, in its sole discretion, may waive the late fee for any month if good cause exists for Contractor's failure to make the payment by the due date.
-Participation Fee payments will be applied to the oldest outstanding invoice or overall balance, including prior month late fees, whichever is greater.

-- e) CalHEERS will serve as the system of record for Participation Fee billings.
-In the event a Contractor finds a discrepancy in the Participation Fees billed or deducted by the Exchange, Contractor will resolve the underlying enrollment issues through the daily 834 interface, or monthly member reconciliation described in Section 2.1.2.
+For invoices paid after 15 days from the date the invoice is emailed, Contractor may be assessed a 1% per month late fee on the unpaid balance as of that date.
+The Exchange, in its sole discretion, may assess the late fee for any month that Contractor fails to make the payment by the due date.
+Participation Fee payments will be applied to the oldest outstanding invoice or overall balance, including prior month late fees, whichever is greater. - e) In the event that Contractor disputes the amount of Participation Fees billed or deducted by the Exchange, Contractor shall submit a written notice of such dispute to the Exchange within thirty (30) days following receipt of such bill or deduction by the Exchange.
+Contractor's notice will document the nature of the discrepancies, including, reconciliation of any differences identified by Contractor in enrollment or premiums collected.
+The Exchange will respond to Contractor within forty-five (45) days of receipt of the notice by either (i) paying the amount claimed by Contractor or (ii) providing a detailed explanation for the denial of the refund.
 If the Contractor still disputes the findings of the Exchange, Contractor may pursue additional remedies in accordance with Section 12.1. - f) Subject to the provisions of Section 10.5, Contractor agrees to a periodic audit or other examination by the Exchange or its designee regarding the computation and payment of Participation Fees.
 In the case of material non-compliance with Participation Fee payments, Contractor shall implement any necessary corrective action.
 The Exchange may perform follow up audits or examinations more frequently than annually to monitor Contractor's implementation of such corrective actions. - g) Contractor acknowledges that the Exchange is required under Government Code § 100520(c) to maintain a prudent reserve as determined by the Exchange.